art-grig/Reinforced.Lattice/README.md

 # Reinforced.Lattice
 Remote data representation framework for .NET
+Please post your questions to StackOverflow with tag **reinforced_lattice**.
+All issues without contribution will be removed immediately.

 ## Installation
 There are builds for .NET 4.0 and .NET 4.5 split by set of packages